 That's how it is in other areas of life as well.
 From selling to dating to business - to just about anything.
-We need to plan for failure, and keep that plan on track when rejection comes.
+We need to expect failure and plan what we'll do when rejection comes.

-Every Top Performer does this.
+Every top performer does this.